School of Communications

 The School of Communications offers a graduate program leading to the MA degree in communication.
 The program areas of specialization reflect the expertise of our graduate faculty in intercultural communication, global communication, information and communication technologies, social media, public relations, and communication policy and planning.
 Both individual faculty members and the program as a whole work within sociocultural and sociotechnical perspectives.
 The goal of our program in terms of student learning is to help our students build and exchange knowledge in areas relevant to the broad field of communication and to our specific areas of specialization.

 Qualified applicants are admitted to the program in the fall semester only.
 Applicants are not required to have an undergraduate communication degree.
 All applicants must fulfill the Graduate Division’s admission requirements.
 Applicants to the program must submit to the school a statement of academic objectives and the planned role of our program in helping meet those objectives.
 Applicants must also arrange for three letters of recommendation to be sent to the school.
 These letters should be written by persons who are familiar with the student’s academic accomplishments.
 Letters from former professors are preferred.
-Students applying from non-English-speaking countries must have a minimum TOEFL score of 600 (paper-based) or 250 (computer-based).
+Students applying from non-English-speaking countries must have a minimum score of 800 internet.
 Applicants whose academic objectives match our program specializations will be admitted as classified students on a space-available basis.

 Each classified student admitted into our program is assigned an interim advisor who assists the student in the initial planning of his or her degree program.
 The student may, at any time, change that advisor by informing the program staff of the change.
 Once the student has selected a thesis or practicum committee chair that faculty member becomes his or her permanent advisor.
 The student remains, however, primarily responsible to ascertain that all program requirements are met in a timely fashion.